Roy Campbell (poet): Marriage

-On 11 February 1922, Roy Campbell and Mary Garman were married in the Church of England parish at Wednesbury, near her family's estate.
-As Campbell owned no formal suit, he had purchased one second hand for 12 shillings.
-Mary, however, was horrified and demanded that Roy change back into his usual clothing.
+On 11 February 1922, Campbell and Mary Garman were married in the Church of England parish at Wednesbury, near her family's estate.
+As Campbell owned no formal suit, he had purchased one second-hand for 12 shillings.
+Mary, however, was horrified and demanded that Campbell change back into his usual clothing.
 Mary wore a long black dress with a golden veil, not to be eccentric but simply because she had nothing else.
 During the ceremony, when Campbell knelt before the altar, he exposed the holes in the soles of his shoes to the whole congregation.
 In response, Mary's former nanny was heard to lament, "Oh dear, I always thought Miss Mary would marry a gentleman with a park!"

-Roy Campbell later wrote, "My father heard of our marriage too late to stop it; he was naturally hurt that, being a minor, I had not consulted him about it, since he had always been so good to me and always sent me any money I asked for when I was hard up.
+Campbell later wrote, "My father heard of our marriage too late to stop it; he was naturally hurt that, being a minor, I had not consulted him about it, since he had always been so good to me and always sent me any money I asked for when I was hard up.
 My excuse was, and still is, that I was taking absolutely no risks at all of not getting married to this girl."
-Due to his decision to marry without paternal consent, Roy Campbell forfeited, for a time, his generous parental allowance.
+Due to his decision to marry without paternal consent, Campbell forfeited, for a time, his generous parental allowance.

 During a later conversation in Durban, Dr. Campbell said to his son George about Roy, "I suppose the silly little ass has married someone worthless."
 George responded, "No fear!
 He has married someone a thousand times too good for him!
 I would have done the same if I could."

 Campbell would have two daughters with Mary: Anna and Teresa.